kyguy/what-is-new-in-amq-streams/2.3.0/README.md

     kubectl get kafkarebalance -o wide -w
     ```

-14. Now create a rebalance resource.
+14. Now create a `KafkaRebalance` resource.
     You can use the [`rebalance.yaml`](./rebalance.yaml) file from this repository:
     ```
     kubectl apply -f https://raw.githubusercontent.com/scholzj/what-is-new-in-amq-streams/main/2.3.0/rebalance.yaml